-Figure 6-45.
+Figure 6-46.
 MAC Address Aging Time window

-MAC Address Aging Time (10 - 1000000 sec)] <300> - This field specifies the length of time a learned MAC Address will remain in the forwarding table without being accessed (that is, how long a learned MAC Address is allowed to remain idle).
+Set the MAC Address Aging Time and click the Apply button.
+MAC Address Aging Time specifies the length of time a learned MAC Address will remain in the forwarding table without being accessed (that is, how long a learned MAC Address is allowed to remain idle).
 The Aging Time can be set to any value between 10 and 1,000,000 seconds.